Residential Juvenile Justice

 - Wayne home, Goldsboro

-These group homes serve teens who are on probation but cannot safely return home after leaving a youth development center or other residential placement.
+These group homes serve teens who are on probation but cannot return home safely from a youth development center or other residential placement.
 Referred by juvenile court counselors, they stay for six to 12 months, working to finish school, identify career goals, get a job, volunteer, earn a driver’s license, and learn to budget, cook and manage bills.

 Anyone who has lived in our transitional living homes is eligible for higher-education scholarships and mentoring through our Hackley Education and Learning Program.

 - North Hills home for girls, Raleigh – we offer tours on the last Thursday of every month; contact Donna Tate at [email protected] to schedule

 These centers serve boys and girls with histories of mental illness, neglect, trauma, or substance abuse.
 Referred by juvenile court counselors, they stay 14 to 30 days for comprehensive testing and observation under the supervision of a licensed psychologist and licensed clinical case managers.
 They leave with a plan of care that maps out their strengths, areas of focus, goals, and services in their community that can help (therapy, counseling for substance abuse or mental health, educational/vocational training or other).

 - Insight, Butner